-While there are many forms of addiction, heroin addiction is surely one of the most pertinent and concerning, and even more so in light of the recent opioid epidemic that has made quality heroin addiction rehabilitation centers such a commodity.
+When in-depth, holistic treatment combines targeted therapies with state-of-the-art detoxification methods, therapeutic programs can help guide heroin addicts into a lifetime of sobriety.
+Quality heroin addiction rehabilitation centers have also been a commodity in the light of the ongoing opioid epidemic.
 According to recent reports, the number of annual deaths from heroin overdose has reached a record-setting high, soaring past 50,000 individual lives lost over the course of a single one-year period.
-And not only has this number been climbing, it’s also worth noting that this figure doesn’t even take into consideration the many overdose deaths that are being caused by other opioids, particularly prescription painkillers.
+Not only has this number been climbing, this figure doesn’t take into consideration the many overdose deaths that are being caused by other opioids, particularly prescription painkillers.

 In communities large and small across the United States, countless families have been torn apart by the heroin addiction outbreak.
-Fortunately, heroin addiction rehabs can help individuals who find themselves physiologically dependent on heroin to regain their mental and physical well-being, allowing them to repair their relationships and begin regaining the many opportunities they’ve lost to heroin addiction.
-But how does heroin rehab work?
-Are there medications involved in recovery from heroin addiction?
-Will insurance cover heroin addiction treatment?
-And, perhaps most importantly, does heroin addiction treatment actually work?
+Fortunately, heroin addiction rehab can help individuals who find themselves physiologically dependent on heroin to regain their mental and physical well-being.
+Heroin rehab can allow them to repair relationships, regain health, and begin receiving the many opportunities they’ve lost to heroin addiction.

 How Heroin Rehab Works

-Much like the development of the actual addiction, overcome an addiction to heroin doesn’t happen overnight.
+Overcoming an addiction to heroin doesn’t happen overnight, and there are many paths to get there.
 In fact, heroin addiction rehabilitation is a process that can be broken into a series of distinct yet complementary steps.
-Furthermore, not every individual who overcomes an addiction to heroin will do so in the same way.
-There are actually numerous ways to overcome heroin addiction, but the majority of individuals who receive treatment at heroin addiction rehabs will complete some combination of the following:
+The majority of individuals who receive treatment at heroin addiction rehabs will complete some combination of the following:

-The first step in overcoming an addiction to heroin — detoxification — is all about addressing the physical components of the addiction.
-Of course, heroin addiction affects virtually all aspects of self, from a person’s physical health and psychology to his or her relationships and sense of spiritual fulfillment; however, before an individual can begin participating in psychotherapy and other forms of treatment, it’s essential to address the physiological aspects of heroin dependency so that he or she isn’t dealing with withdrawal symptoms and counseling at the same time.
+The first step in heroin rehab is detoxification.
+Detox is all about addressing the physical components of the addiction.
+Of course, heroin addiction affects virtually all aspects of self, from a person’s physical health and psychology to his or her relationships and sense of spiritual fulfillment.
+However, before an individual can begin participating in psychotherapy and other forms of treatment, it’s essential to address the physiological aspects of heroin dependency so that he or she isn’t dealing with withdrawal symptoms and counseling at the same time.

 For heroin addiction, detoxification typically takes place for a period of three to five days although it’s not uncommon for individuals to need as much as a week.
 During this time, the individual is encouraged to relax while a team of detox technicians monitor him or her to ensure comfort and safety throughout the detoxification process.
 Further, the length of detoxification treatment is decided on a case-by-case basis and depends on such factors as how long an individual has been suffering from heroin addiction, the severity of his or her daily heroin habit, and whether there have been prior attempts at treatment and sobriety.

 Once detoxification is complete, many patients will proceed to inpatient treatment as the next phase of heroin addiction rehab.
 With inpatient care, the patient will reside on-site within the facility for the duration of treatment, which typically lasts for a minimum of four weeks (28 days) or up to three months (90 days); however, longer-term residential style programs are also a possibility, lasting for six months or more and dependent on the needs of the patient.
 Throughout inpatient care, the individual will participate in a combination of individual and group counseling sessions and possibly some other forms of treatment, including holistic and alternative therapies.
+During rehabilitation, peer support plays an integral role in recovery.
+After relationships that have been often nonexistent, drug-fueled or dysfunctional at best, patients can experience positive and accountable relationships in the moderated atmosphere of rehabilitation programs.
 The ultimate goal is to uncover the root causes of a patient’s heroin addiction so as to alleviate those causes, help the patient achieve sobriety, and teach the patient how to maintain that newfound sobriety for the long-term.

 Outpatient treatment can be used in lieu of inpatient care or as a follow-up to an inpatient program.
 In an outpatient program, the patient continues to live at home or in some type of transitional living facility while commuting to a treatment facility on designated days.
 There’s some variation in terms of the curriculum intensity for outpatient programs with intensive outpatient and partial hospitalization programs being types of outpatient treatment that offer a more inpatient-like level of treatment.

 Beyond inpatient and outpatient care, many patients who complete treatment will require some form of aftercare.
-In the simplest of terms, aftercare is a form of sustained support that extends beyond the completion of heroin addiction rehab.
+In the simplest of terms, aftercare is equally as important to acclimating back into the real work as prior treatment modalities and a form of sustained support that extends beyond the completion of heroin addiction rehab.
 An aftercare program can be an important resource for individuals who may still be adjusting to sobriety while also seeking employment, stable living arrangements, and some type of peer support group in which to network with other individuals in recovery.

 What Medications Are Used to Treat Heroin Addiction?